 Want to know why it’s so easy for them to manipulate?
 Because they’ve brainwashed you to the point where you no longer trust yourself.
 That’s right, manipulators take your insecurities and use them against you.
 They consistently point out what you’re doing “wrong” and how they could have done it better.
 They point out your weaknesses, then show you that with their help, you can do better, be better.
 They slowly convince you they have your best interests in mind… but they don’t.

 They have their best interests in mind.
 And in order to keep their wants and needs at the forefront of your relationship, they gently twist your thinking until you look to him for guidance on everything.
 Once that happens, manipulators can make you basically do whatever they want you to because you now trust them more than you trust yourself.

 4. They make you responsible for their emotions.

 Manipulators are ironic in the sense that they spend quite a bit of time making you feel as if you can’t think for yourself but then turn around and make you responsible for all of their emotions.
 If they feel sad, it’s probably because you made them feel that way.
 If they’re angry, well, you had better check yourself because you obviously did something wrong.

 For as much as they take away from you and for as much as they make you believe that you’re totally incapable of controlling your own life, they expect you to be responsible for how they feel.
-INSANE.

-We all start out relationships with requirements and deal-breakers but it’s natural, as you start to blend two lives, that compromises are made.
-What’s NOT normal: When you have to completely set aside what you want and need in an effort to appease your partner.
+We all start out relationships with requirements and deal-breakers.
+But it’s natural as you start to blend two lives that compromises are made.
+What’s not normal: When you have to completely set aside what you want and need in an effort to appease your partner.
 If you start to realize your partner’s needs are being met far more often than yours are, you might be married to a manipulator.

 This guest article originally appeared on YourTango.com: If Your Man Does These 5 Things, You’re Being MANIPULATED.